Radiation Test Guide and Order Form

 Radon is a radioactive gas that is formed from naturally occurring elements in the rocks and soil.
 It can filter through the soil and enter the basement of the home.
 It can also dissolve in the water and be released to the air in the home as you use the water.
 Radium and uranium, the naturally occurring elements that produce radon, can also dissolve in well water.
 These elements emit a type of radiation known as alpha radiation.
 Some people who drink water with high levels of alpha emitters over many years may have an increased risk of getting cancer and other health problems.

 Radon and other alpha emitters can be detected through laboratory tests.
 These test kits are available at the Maine Health and Environmental Testing Laboratory and at private laboratories.
-A list of laboratories can be obtained from the Radiation Control Program at the DHS Division of Health Engineering.
-NOTE: State law requires that radon testing in homes other than your own be done by persons registered with the Radiation Control Program.
-Remember – treatment methods are available which can reduce levels of any of these contaminants to acceptable levels!
+A list of radon testing laboratories can be obtained from the Radiation Control Program at the DHS Division of Health Engineering.

 Short Term Radon Air Test

 This test is recommended for all homes.
 It measures radon present in the air in the home, but does not tell by what pathway it entered the home.
-Testing devices come in various shapes and sizes, but all are designed to test for a number of days, usually less than one week, and then be returned promptly to the laboratory for analysis.
+The exposure period for the HETL device is exactly 48 hours.
+The lab must receive the sample no later than 4 days after the end of the exposure period.

-- Short Term Radon Air Results - mailed 2 business days after sample receipt.
+- Short Term Radon Air Results - mailed approximately within 1 week after sample receipt.

 Radon Water Test